-In his public sector practice, Steve represents government entities and their employees in all phases of litigation, from case intake through trial.
-His diverse practice includes impact litigation affecting agency policymaking, as well as the defense of individual clients facing allegations of employment discrimination, constitutional torts and professional malpractice.
-He has tried federal civil rights cases to verdict in both the Southern and Eastern Districts of New York.
+Steve also handles a robust public sector practice, frequently defending government entities and their employees in all phases of litigation.
+His diverse practice includes strategic litigation intended to effect societal change as well as the defense of individual clients facing allegations of employment discrimination, constitutional torts, and professional malpractice.

 Prior to joining Hoguet Newman Regal & Kenney, Steve spent seven years with the Office of the Corporation Counsel for the City of New York.
-As an assistant unit chief in the Special State Law Enforcement Defense Unit, he provided comprehensive oversight for more than over 450 actively litigated civil matters.
+As an assistant unit chief in the Special State Law Enforcement Defense Unit, he provided comprehensive oversight for more than 450 actively litigated civil matters.
 He also served as an assistant corporation counsel in the Special Federal Litigation Division, where he served as lead counsel for over 150 cases in federal court.
-He was a member of the litigation team defending a high-profile class action lawsuit challenging the constitutionality of police practices.

-Steve currently teaches as an adjunct professor at the Rutgers University School of Criminal Justice.
-He has served as a judicial intern for the Honorable Kiyo A. Matsumoto of the U.S. District Court for the Eastern District of New York, and as a congressional intern for the Honorable Russ Carnahan, former member of the U.S. House of Representatives from Missouri.
+He previously served as a judicial intern for the Honorable Kiyo A. Matsumoto of the U.S. District Court for the Eastern District of New York, and as a congressional intern for the Honorable Russ Carnahan, former member of the U.S. House of Representatives from Missouri.